 - Microwave or warm butter and milk until butter is melted.
 Add to the inner pot and stir until evenly distributed into the potatoes.
 Stir in the sour cream.
 Taste and add in additional salt if needed.

-- For the best mashed potatoes, use russet or yukon gold potatoes.
+- For the creamiest mashed potatoes, use russet or Yukon gold potatoes.

 - Use heavy cream, half and half, or milk of any kind for these Instant Pot Mashed Potatoes.

-- To Make Dairy Free or Vegan Instant Pot Mashed Potatoes: Replace the milk with chicken or vegetable stock and instead of butter use a nondairy butter.
+- To Make Dairy-Free or Vegan Instant Pot Mashed Potatoes: Replace the milk with vegetable broth and instead of butter use non-dairy butter.
+Omit the sour cream

 - For best results, use a potato masher, NOT a mixer or immersion blender.
 This will keep your potatoes light and fluffy.